-• Divisions will provide nominations to the Annual Awards Committee by the first Friday of February each year.
-Within the division, a faculty can be nominated or self-nominated.
-If there are more than one nominations for an award, divisional faculty will vote.
-The division head will not take part in the voting process.
-Once the nominees are finalized, the division head will announce the list of candidates for the awards to his division faculty before forwarding the list to the Annual Awards Committee.
+• Departments will provide nominations to the Annual Awards Committee by the first Friday of March each year.
+Within the department, a faculty can be nominated or self-nominated.
+If there is more than one nomination for an award, department faculty will vote.
+The department head will not take part in the voting process.
+Once the nominees are finalized, the department chair will announce the list of candidates for the awards to the department faculty before forwarding the list to the Annual Awards Committee.

-- The Annual Awards Committee will contact nominees by the second Friday of February each year to request an application packet. - Application packets will be submitted to Molly Robertson by 4 pm on the fourth Friday of February each year.
-She will forward them to the Annual Awards Committee. - The Committee will send recommendations to the Dean by the last Friday of March. - The Dean will announce the award winners in April.
+- The Annual Awards Committee will contact nominees by the second Friday of March each year to request an application packet. - Application packets will be submitted to the Associate Dean by 4 pm on the first Friday of April each year.
+The Associate Dean will forward them to the Annual Awards Committee. - The Committee will send recommendations to the Dean by the third Friday of April. - The Dean will announce the award winners by the end of April.